JosePedroDias/chess/README.md

 to run the engine you need node 20.x or later / evergreen browsers
     - `index.html` host and visit the index page to play
-    - `npm run botWithoutUci` to play bot vs bot or bot vs human in node/terminal
+    - `npm run bot-repl` to play bot vs bot or bot vs human in node/terminal
-    - `npm run bot` to host a UCI interface (tentative)
+    - `npm run bot-uci` to host a UCI interface (tentative)
     - `npm test` to run all tests (not amazing coverage)

 # chess lingo

-- pin - your piece not only target an enemy piece but another one further in the line of sight. the other piece is generally more valuable. this situation prevents the opponent from moving his closer piece without losing the one further away
+- **pin** - your piece not only target an enemy piece but another one further in the line of sight. the other piece is generally more valuable. this situation prevents the opponent from moving his closer piece without losing the one further away
-- fork - move your piece in a way that it simultaneously attacks multiple pieces, forcing the opponent to sacrifice one of them
+- **fork** - move your piece in a way that it simultaneously attacks multiple pieces, forcing the opponent to sacrifice one of them
-- reveal - kinda the opposite of a pin. you move a piece out of the way, exposing a better attack behind it
+- **reveal** - kinda the opposite of a pin. you move a piece out of the way, exposing a better attack behind it
-- win a tempo - create a situation which deflects the opponent from following their plan
+- **win a tempo** - create a situation which deflects the opponent from following their plan
-- trade - to willingly capture a piece which is defended and expected to be capture next
+- **trade** - to willingly capture a piece which is defended and expected to be capture next
-- castling - move the king 2 cells to either left or right and have to opposing rook step over you and occupy the next cell (needs empty cells between them and all the journey of the king to be check-free. can only happen if both pieces haven't moved in the game)
+- **castling** - move the king 2 cells to either left or right and have to opposing rook step over you and occupy the next cell (needs empty cells between them and all the journey of the king to be check-free. can only happen if both pieces haven't moved in the game)

-- opening - initial part of the game. there are countless well known variants. knowledgeable players have countermeasures to a popular opening
+- **opening** - initial part of the game. there are countless well known variants. knowledgeable players have countermeasures to a popular opening
-- middle game - players are no longer following an opening/defense (a bit scripted) but following their own strategies. we haven't yet reached end game.
+- **middle game** - players are no longer following an opening/defense (a bit scripted) but following their own strategies. we haven't yet reached end game.
-- end game - last section of the game, when players are focused on checkmating the opponent. less material is often in the board at this later stage.
+- **end game** - last section of the game, when players are focused on checkmating the opponent. less material is often in the board at this later stage.